 ACES WORK FLOW

 Cortex supports the optional use of the Academy Color Encoding System (ACES), for consistent control of color throughout the production work flow.
-In addition to operating in a specific working color space, an ACES work flow also requires the ability to maintain a desired dynamic range throughout.
+In addition to operating in a specific working color space, an ACES color managed workflow also enables maintaining a desired dynamic range throughout.
 To allow for this, output is typically done via OpenEXR, an image transport format that handles a very high dynamic range.

 ACES Working Space

 In addition to working in the normal ACES 2065-1 color space, Cortex can also operate in ACEScc (a logarithmic encoding generally used for color grading), ACEScg (generally used for CGI work), or ACESproxy (an integer space that can be used for SDI output).

 Color Correction / Look Modification Transforms

 Primary color correction is applied in whichever ACES working space has been selected.
 Additionally, creative Look Modification Transforms can be applied.
 These are supported in Cortex via the AMPAS Common Lut Format (CFL) LUTs.